tlackemann/hubert/README.md

 Hubert is composed of five applications, each ran from an individual container.

- 1. `hubert` - The main processor; Sends updates to Cassandra container
+ 1. `hubert` - The main processor; Sends updates to Cassandra container; Processes RabbitMQ messages to alter the state of the lights
  2. `learn` - Machine learning algorithm; Learns from usage and sends messages to RabbitMQ for processing
- 3. `processor` - Processes RabbitMQ messages to alter the state of the lights
- 4. `rabbitmq` - A RabbitMQ instance used for publish-subscribe
+ 3. `rabbitmq` - A RabbitMQ instance used for publish-subscribe
- 5. `cassandra` - A Cassandra instance used for data collection
+ 4. `cassandra` - A Cassandra instance used for data collection

 ## Development